 Don’t be judgmental when starting out on early drafts.
 Create, write, and draw like a wild person.
 Then put on your editor’s hat and edit mercilessly.

-Moral of the story: Respect your audience.
-Focus on delivering high-quality content that will truly help them.
-That means less BS and a lot more value.
+Above all, remember who you’re creating content for: your audience.
+Focus on delivering high-quality content that will truly help them, and your content will always be more successful.
 The more you demonstrate that you are invested in helping them learn what they need to know, the more they will look to you as a trusted friend and resource, and that’s the ultimate goal.